AlekId/delphipackagetool/bin/readme.txt

 History:
 ********
+1.9.2.43  ( 17.04.2017 )
+-SH: Improvements for external Source-Editor and Diff-Tool Setup.
+-SH: Instead of deleting files, move them to recycle bin.
+-SH: started to add options "Yes to all" and "No to all" to some Dialog-Boxes.

 1.9.2.42  ( 14.04.2017 )
 -SH: Show Options-Dialog on first Startup to let the user setup the Source-Editor and the Diff-Tool.